 Danone is also using the growing awareness about the need for eco-friendly habits.
 Indeed, China is currently facing major environmental issues and pollution issues that the government is trying to solve with its new green policy.
-The brand is claiming its support to this efforts to protect the environment with the Eco Longmen Project.
-This projects aims to restore the hydrographic basin of Jiaquan in Longmen Country by…
+The brand is claiming its support for this effort to protect the environment with the Eco Longmen Project.
+This project aims to restore the hydrographic basin of Jiaquan in Longmen Country by…

 If you want to know more about the Eco Longmen Project, click here.

-The expanding strategy of the brand not only consists in acquisition of other brands, but also in the development of partnership with some influent local players.
+The expanding strategy of the brand not only consists of the acquisition of other brands but also the development of a partnership with some influential local players.

 First with Wahaha

-The group established in the first place a key partnership with Wahaha.
-Back then the CEO of this very influent Chinese company was Zong Qinghou, leader on the Chinese beverage market.
-Danone bought 51% of Wahaha shares in 1996, promises to let Mr Zong lead it.
-This last was a member of the parliament of Beijing, with very good guanxis (professional network), as any good Chinese businessman, and largely contributed to the comprehension of Chinese market Danone.
-But the group finally sale its Wahah shares in 2009, after 2 years of legal dispute.
+The group established in the first place key partnership with Wahaha.
+Back then the CEO of this very influential Chinese company was Zong Qinghou, a leader in the Chinese beverage market.
+Danone bought 51% of Wahaha shares in 1996 and promises to let Mr. Zong lead it.
+This last was a member of the parliament of Beijing, with very good guanxi (professional network), as any good Chinese businessman, and largely contributed to the comprehension of the Chinese market Danone.
+But the group finally sold its Wahah shares in 2009, after 2 years of legal dispute.